Teenage behaviour: what’s typical

 What to do about early signs of trouble

 - Discuss and negotiate rules and limits with your child, as well as consequences for breaking them.
 Follow through with consequences when your child breaks the rules you’ve agreed on together.
-Let ‘natural’ consequences come from other sources as well – like school, police or others.

 - Focus on being a role model for your child.
 In your own behaviour, you can show your child how to find positive solutions to problems, look after your own wellbeing, and get outside help when you need it.

-Troubled teens: serious behaviour concerns
+Troubled teenagers: serious behaviour concerns

-The early signs of trouble listed above might develop into behaviour that’s a serious cause for concern.
+The early signs of trouble above might develop into behaviour that’s a serious cause for concern.
 This kind of behaviour includes:

 - not going to school, sport, training or work at all